Implementing Row-Level Security for Geospatial Datasets: Preventing Spatial Index Bypass in Lakehouse Query Planners

 3. RLS Policy Enforcement

 Implement RLS as a metadata scan filter, not a compute-layer UDF.
-Use engine-native security abstractions (e.g., Unity Catalog, Apache Ranger) or explicit query rewriting that injects tenant_id predicates at parse time.
+Use engine-native security abstractions (e.g., Unity Catalog row filters, Apache Ranger) or explicit query rewriting that injects tenant_id predicates at parse time.

 sql